eco-stake/restake/README.md

 ### Install Docker and Docker Compose

 Best bet is to follow the Docker official guides.
 Install Docker first, then Docker Compose.
+In recent versions, Docker and Docker Compose may combined into a single installation.

 Docker: [docs.docker.com/get-docker](https://docs.docker.com/get-docker/)